appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls02-the-widgets.md

 In this lesson we will learn about widgets the basic building blocks of a Flutter app.
 We will learn how to create a widget and how to use it in our app.

+> **Tip:** Remember classes and objects we practiced about?
+Widgets are just that, classes and we create objects to use them in our app to build our UI.

 ## Projects

 ### 1. Center Text